-- 63% of the housing units in Kansas City rent for $1,000 or less per month.
+- 41% of the rental units in Kansas City rent for more than $1,000 per month.

-- Areas in Kansas City with the lowest rents include Blenheim Square - Swope Park Campus, Mount Cleveland - Sheraton Estates, and Oak Park where rents all average $622 per month.
+- Neighborhoods in Kansas City with the lowest rents include Blenheim Square - Swope Park Campus, Mount Cleveland - Sheraton Estates, and Oak Park where rents all average $660 per month.

-- The most expensive neighborhoods to rent in Kansas City include River Market, Paseo West, and Columbus Park where rents average $1,410 to $1,468 per month.
+- The most expensive neighborhoods to rent in Kansas City include Wendell Phillips, Paseo West, and Columbus Park where rents range between $1,391 and $1,463 per month.

 Historic Price Changes & Housing Affordability

-Each quarter the FHA publishes its House Price Index report that allows rental property investors to track both short- and long-term historical price trends.
+Each month Freddie Mac publishes its House Price Index report (FMHPI) that allows rental property investors to track both short- and long-term historical price trends.